-The assessment of road impacts will be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website: <www.mainroads.qld.gov.au>.
+The assessment of road impacts during the project's construction and operation including a traffic operations assessment and pavement impact assessment will be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website: <www.tmr.qld.gov.au>.
 Provide details of any heavy or oversized loads, including the number and type of vehicles, with a description of the likely timing and routes of those loads highlighting any vulnerable bridges or other structures along the proposed routes.
 Also provide details of the likely traffic to be generated by workforce personnel and service providers.